lemon-mint/super-system/replication/README.md

 8. When the primary node receives a PrepareOK from a quorum of nodes, it commits the operation.

 9. CommitNumber = n

+## On Prepare

+1. When a node receives a Prepare, it checks if the Prepare is valid.

+2. If Prepare.ViewNumber != ViewNumber, the node ignores the Prepare.

+3. If Prepare.OperationNumber < CommitNumber, the node ignores the Prepare.